MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/security.md

 The Azure platform automatically applies OS security patches to Linux and Windows nodes on a nightly basis.
 If a Linux OS security update requires a host reboot, it won't automatically reboot.
 AKS provides mechanisms to reboot to apply those specific patches.

-Microsoft Defender for servers isn't applicable for AKS Linux and Windows nodes because Microsoft manages their OS.
-If no other virtual machines are in the subscription where AKS is deployed, you can safely disable Microsoft Defender for servers.
+Microsoft Defender for Servers isn't applicable for AKS Linux and Windows nodes because Microsoft manages their OS.
+If no other virtual machines are in the subscription where AKS is deployed, you can safely disable Microsoft Defender for Servers.

-If the environment has been deployed, including the [enterprise-scale landing zone recommended Azure policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md), you can configure an exclusion to the policy assignment in the management group that automatically enables Microsoft Defender for servers to avoid unnecessary costs.
+If the environment has been deployed, including the [enterprise-scale landing zone recommended Azure policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md), you can configure an exclusion to the policy assignment in the management group that automatically enables Microsoft Defender for Servers to avoid unnecessary costs.

 ### Application security